Harry-Leepz/Sikhism-Project/README.md

 "Your site is ready to be published at *(Link to the GitHub Page Web Address)*".
 It can take time for the link to open your project initially, so please don't be worried if it down not load immediately.

+**Forking the Github Repository**

+You can fork a GitHub Repository to make a copy of the original repository to view or make changes without it affecting the original repository.

+1. Find the GitHub repository.
+2. At the top of the page to the right, under your account, click the *Fork* button.
+3. You will now have a copy of the repository in your GitHub account.

+**Making a Local Clone**

+1. Find the GitHub Repository.
+2. *Click* the *Code* button
+3. *Copy* the link shown.
+4. In *Gitpod*, change the directory to the location you would like the cloned directory to be located.
+5. *Type* `git clone`, and *paste* the link you copied in step 3.
+6. Press *Enter*  to have the local clone created.
 ---

 ## **Credits** ##